-Following the 1990 birth of democracy (see 12-13 p.
-History and Mvth), the government initially supported Mongolia's return to the Uighur script.
-However, the move was unpopular and required changes viewed as too costly. leading officials abandon the effort.
+Following the 1990 birth of democracy (see 12-13 of D. History and Myth), the aovernment initially supported Mongolia's return to the Uiahur script.
+However, the move was unpopular and required changes viewed as too costly. leading officials to abandon the effort.
 In 2015, a new law mandated the inclusion of the Uighur script alongside Cyrillic on street signs and government documents, while requiring its instruction in public schools (see p.
 3 of Learning and Knowledge).
 Today, the Uighur script is not used extensively but is popular as a symbol of Mongol culture and language.